Seagate External Hard Drive Files Disappeared on Windows & Mac? Recover Them Now

 Then, the command will automatically scan and fix any detected error.
 Once completed, check the drive to see if the files are recovered.

-Solution 6.
-Use MyRecover to Restore Lost Files
+Solution 8.
+Use MyRecover to Restore Disappeared Files from External Hard Drive

 - Intuitive interface requiring no technical expertise.